 Click on the icon for more about Portobello House

 Old Cromwell House (below) was built in the sixteenth century.
 It was demolished in 1857 and a second Cromwell House was then built in the grounds by James Wigan.

-Click the icon for the history of Cromwell House
+Click on the icon for more about Cromwell House

 The first Hammersmith Bridge was opened in 1827 creating a direct route from Barnes to London and reducing the reliance on local watermen.
 The original bridge soon proved inadequate for the volume of traffic and was replaced by the present bridge in 1887